-So we’ve pulled together a few ideas to help your children work on all aspects of their physical wellbeing whilst they’re at home.
-Even if they don’t like sport, or can’t get outside into a big space, there’s plenty of simple, fun activities they can enjoy at home – just take a look below!
+We’ve pulled together a few ideas to help your children work on all aspects of their physical wellbeing.
+Even if they don’t like sport, or can’t get outside into a big space, there’s plenty of simple, fun activities they can enjoy – just take a look below!

 Please note: always listen to the guidance of the coach in the video, follow any instructions properly and ensure you exercise in a safe space, with appropriate clothing and footwear.